Becoming a Person of Influence through the Ability to Think Critically and Biblically

 - Broad Knowledge of the World – Has a broad working knowledge of our world and such disciplines as history, philosophy, science, logic, theology, and psychology

-- Critical Thinking Skills – Able to effectively interact with the world of ideas through research, critical thinking, and scholarly writing
+- Critical Thinking Skills – Able to effectively process the world of ideas through reading, listening, researching, and critical thinking.

-- Exegesis Skills – Able to accurately exegete the Bible using a broad knowledge of the Bible and accepted principles of interpretation.
+- Exegesis – Able to accurately interpret a passage of scripture using a broad knowledge of the Bible and accepted principles of interpretation.

 Becoming a Person of Influence through A Consecrated Way of Life